Another Mordor Update!

 In The Lord of the Rings: The Return of the King when Frodo accuses Sam of eating the waybread and coveting the Ring, he sends him home on the stair of Cirith Ungol, this is in direct conflict with Tolkien’s version of events.
 Not to mention being completely ludicrous!

-The point I’m making here, is that the term Tolkien Legendarium covers a lot of ground.
-Here in Mordor, we have chosen to stick with the former type of content, rather than the latter, choosing to keep within the bounds of Middle-earth.
-We are open to new content in the expanded Legendarium, as long as it doesn’t directly conflict with Canon, while at the same time building on the world of Middle-earth.
+The point I’m making here, is that the term Expanded Mythology of Middle-earth covers a lot of ground.
+Here in Mordor, we have chosen to stick with the former type of content, rather than the latter, choosing to keep within the bounds of Tolkien Canon even if its new content.

 I hope this helps clarify our narrative content about Mordor and Middle-earth, here in The Land of Shadow.com